-Some vehicles, however, do not have a grounding-type neutral safety switch.
-These vehicles instead have the starter circuit routed through a switch which closed only when the gear selector is in the "Park" or "Neutral" positions; in other gear positions the switch is open, thus preventing the starter from engaging.
+the starter from engaging.
 When installing in this type of vehicle, the Blue/White wire may be directly grounded, or connected to the parking brake warning circuit.
 If the later option is chosen, ensure that the parking brake warning circuit is grounded when the parking brake is applied.
 An electrical schematic of the vehicle or consulting Omega's vehicle wiring data base will save much time in determining the type of neutral safety circuit.

 Regardless of the type of connection, the vehicle must be tested to ensure that it cannot be remotely started while in forward or reverse gears.

 Before returning the vehicle to the owner, place the vehicle in a parking lot or other open area.
 Sit in the driver's seat and be ready to apply the brake, if needed.
 Engage the remote starter in each gear position.
-If this safety feature is operating properly, remote starting will only be possible if the gear selector is the "Park" or "Neutral" positions; in all other positions the system will instead respond with one long and one short chirp and the starter will not engage.
+If this safety feature is connected properly, remote starting will only be possible if the gear selector is the "Park" or "Neutral" positions; in all other positions the system will instead respond with one long and one short chirp and the starter will not engage.
 Never fail to perform this test!
 If a fault is found in the neutral safety operation, it must be corrected before returning the vehicle to the owner.
 If the vehicle in question lacks a neutral safety circuit, one must be fitted before installing any type of remote starting system.